 1] Fing

-It is the best tool you can find right now to measure Signal strength, and also generate a full report if you have a Wi-Fi issue.
+It is the best tool you can find right now to measure Signal strength and generate a full report if you have a Wi-Fi issue.
 Once you install the tool, switch to the tools section, and then start the Wi-Fi scan to troubleshoot and find the strength of every Wi-Fi device around you!

 2] Wi-Fi Analyzer